huawei-noah/streamDM/website/docs/GettingStarted.md

 StochasticGradientDescent and the predictions are evaluted by outputting the confusion matrix.

-The example can be run by executing in commend line:
+The example can be run by executing in command line:

 * In the terminal, use the provided spark script to run the task (after modifying the `SPARK_HOME` variable with the folder of your Spark installation):